adamcobabe/mrv/doc/source/tools.rst

 imrv
 ====
 This program is effectively nothing more than a customized IPython shell which provides a fully initialized MRV development environment.
-Additionally, it will attach all available functions to all types - under normal conditions this only happens on the fly as you call the function.
+Additionally, it will attach all available functions to all types to aid auto-completion of methods - under normal conditions methods are only added to a type as you call the function.

 ``imrv`` can be seen as the python version of ``maya -prompt``.